28 Popular Restaurant Dishes That Are Great for People with Diabetes

-Roasted, seared, or baked branzino served with a potato and broccoli rabe or wilted greens is a diabetes-friendly meal Jacobson says is available at many Italian eateries.
+Roasted, seared, or baked branzino—also known as European sea bass—is a good menu choice at restaurants for people with diabetes, Jacobson says.
+Often served with a potato and broccoli rabe or wilted greens, it’s often available at Italian eateries.
 “Fish is a great protein with omega-3 fats that help sensitize the body to insulin and naturally reduce blood sugar levels,” she explains.
 If calories and fat are a concern, the American Diabetes Association suggests asking for fish to be prepared without butter or oil.

 At Italian restaurants and pizzerias: Fruita de mare

 “This traditional Italian dish contains different types of steamed and cooked seafood, which makes it an excellent source of lean protein,” Zanini says.
 “If it’s served with pasta, ask if whole wheat is an option.”
 Since Zanini says pasta portions should be no larger than a half-cup, ask for the noodles on the side, and add the appropriate amount to your plate yourself.

 Next time you find yourself at a food fiesta at your favorite Latin American restaurant, order the ceviche, recommends Jacobson, and pair it with a side salad and some guacamole with crudités.
 It’s a dish made of fresh, raw piece of fish marinated in lemon or lime juice, along with onion, tomatoes, and seasoning.
 “While carb-based dishes like rice and beans will spike blood sugar when consumed in large quantities, this meal offers a healthy combination of protein, fats, and vegetables,” she says of her recommendation.

 At Mexican and Spanish restaurants: Fajitas and fajita bowls